 Undesirable side effects or serious adverse events caused by our product candidates could cause us or regulatory authorities to interrupt, delay, or halt clinical trials and could result in a restrictive label or the delay or denial of regulatory approval by the FDA or other comparable non-U.S. regulatory authorities.
-For example, as of March 27, 2023, the most frequent treatment-related serious adverse events observed across Part B (n=74) and Part C (n=166) of ARTISTRY-1 were blood and lymphatic system disorders (4.6%), general disorders and administration site conditions (2.5%), and injury, poisoning and procedural complications (2.5%).
+For example, in Part B (n=74) of ARTISTRY-1, as of March 27, 2023, the most frequent nemvaleukin-related serious adverse events observed across the following system organ classes were: blood and lymphatic system disorders (6.8%), hepatobiliary disorders (4.1%), general disorders and administration site conditions (2.7%), investigations (2.7%), and metabolism and nutrition disorders (2.7%).
+In Part C (n=166) of ARTISTRY-1, as of March 27, 2023, the most frequent nemvaleukin-related serious adverse events observed across the following system organ classes were: blood and lymphatic system disorders (3.6%), injury, poisoning and procedural complications (3.0%), and general disorders and administration site conditions (2.4%).
 See the section of this information statement titled "Nemvaleukin Clinical Data To-Date - Safety Observations" for a more comprehensive listing of treatment-related serious adverse events observed with nemvaleukin.